 What happens when I instruct my chosen firm of Solicitors?

 You will be asked to complete and instructions form giving personal details such as your full name, your National Insurance Number date of birth and details of your proposed mortgage provider if you have an offer in principle subject to survey.
-You will also be asked to pay a some money on account of search fees.
+You will also be asked to pay some money on account of search fees.